 Your eventual return home after an awesome Iberian vacation is dawning on you.
 You went away and experienced different cultures, landscapes, food… Yet in a few days will be catapulted back into the same old reality that was there before you left; back to the routine of work and daily life in general.
 After all, it’s normal to feel somewhat deflated after a great vacation right?
 Then you realize that the fun doesn’t have to end!
-In order to keep at least some aspect of your holiday alive, why not bring a little piece of that culture back home with you in the form of bottles of wine?
-(Photo Credit: southie3)
+In order to keep at least some aspect of your holiday alive, why not bring a little piece of that culture back home with you in the form of food or bottles of Spanish wine?

 As part of the wine business, I’ve never been an advocate of lugging large quantities of wine back home with me after my travels; trucking a heavy and fragile load through the airport is just annoying.
 On the other hand, I’m not against packing a bottle or two if it’s worth it.
 The first rule when you succumb to the temptation of bringing back home that delicious nectar you discovered while roaming the tapas bars in Spain is not to carry something that you can easily find back home.
 Why tote it halfway around the world if they sell that same bottle in your neighborhood liquor store?
 In today’s day and age, there are plenty of wine apps that can help you find out if that favorite bottle can be bought close to you.
 Luckily, there are also plenty of undiscovered wineries, wines and varieties that are well worth the haul!